GeorgeSherif/DREAM/README.md

   2) Adjust the run_inference.sh file.
 Change the model as your preference and the paths if you are testing using a different dialect than Egyptian.
   3) `bash run_inference.sh`

+### Finetuning mt0-small and mt0-base
+  1) `cd ../finetuning/` (Assuming you are in the inference folder)
+  2) Adjust the model as your preference and add the path for the data, whether the one from MADAR Corpus or the augmented one.
+  3) `bash finetuning.sh`